 Prospective spouse (fiance) visas are valid for 9 months.

 Temporary partner visas are valid until a decision is made on the permanent partner visa.
 It will usually be 2 years before the temporary partner visa holder is eligible for permanent residence, and processing time for the permanent stage may be 12 months or more.

 This means that a temporary partner visa is generally valid for 3 years.
-However, the temporary partner visa will cease within 28 days if a decision is made to refuse at the permanent stage.
+However, the temporary partner visa will cease if a decision is made to refuse at the permanent stage.
 The most common reason for refusal is if the relationship breaks down before grant of the permanent partner visa.

 Work Rights on a Partner Visa – Primary (Main) Visa Holder